fidd1er5381/NYCU_CV_HW2/README.md

-# Digit Detection and Recognition
+# NYCU Computer Vision 2025 Spring - Homework 2

 StudentID: 313553023
 Name: 褚敏匡

-# NYCU Computer Vision 2025 Spring - Homework 2

 ## Introduction

 This repository contains an implementation of a Faster R-CNN model with attention mechanisms for digit detection and recognition.
-The system can detect individual digits in images and recognize complete numbers formed by these digits, developed as part of the NYCU Computer Vision course.
+The system can detect individual digits in images and recognize complete numbers formed by these digits.

 ## Installation